AEBI SCHMIDT HOLDING AG (AEBI)

 $642,547

-Non-audit fees (tax fees of $642,547) represent approximately 21.5% of combined audit and audit-related fees ($2,905,080 + $75,709 = $2,980,789), well below the 50% threshold that would trigger an AGAINST vote; PwC is a Big 4 firm appropriate for a company of AEBI's size; auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire and a FOR vote is applied per policy; no material restatements are disclosed.
+Non-audit fees (tax fees of $642,547 plus audit-related fees of $75,709 totaling approximately $718,256) represent about 24% of audit fees ($2,980,789 combining audit fees of $2,905,080 and audit-related fees as part of the numerator check), which is well below the 50% threshold that would trigger a No vote; PwC is a Big 4 firm appropriate for a company of this size and complexity; auditor tenure is not disclosed in the filing so the tenure trigger cannot fire, and the absence of disclosed tenure is noted as a minor negative factor only.

 Actual Vote Results